-For all these six crossings above we have had at least three more crew members helping us.
+For all these six crossings above we had at least three more crew members helping us.
 Except for this last one, which we had only Bia.
-Luckly she kicked ass.
-Bia has the best attitude possible.
-She is super positive, helpful, brave and at the same cautious.
+Luckily she kicked ass.
+She has the best attitude possible and is super helpful, brave and at the same cautious.
 In a nutshell, perfect!
-Thank you so much Bia, this would had been a nightmare without you!
+Thank you so much Bia, this would have been a nightmare without you!

-As a reward she got the see probably the most spectacle night we have ever spend at sea.
+As a reward she got to see probably the most spectacular night we have ever spent at sea.
 It certainly matches the night with the “zigzagging green glowing under water comets on an acid trip”.
-And to be honest I think this recent one was even more incredible.
+And I think this one was even more incredible.

-He had had an amazing sunset and this magic night was a really dark one.
-The moon was not out yet, the wind was weak and therefore the sea surface quite glassy.
-We were sailing peacefully and we had only the navigation lights and a few instruments on.
-Suddenly we started noticing that every now and then we could see some green glowing bubbles bellow the boat.
-However they would pass us by really fast and we couldn’t see very well what it was.
-We decided to turn off the navigation lights for a while, but then we saw nothing.
-When we turned the navigation lights back on again and the bright green bubbles would come back.
-It was like the like the navigation lights were powering them.
+It was a dark night, the moon wasn’t out yet, the wind was weak and the sea surface glassy.
+We were sailing easily, chit chatting on the flybridge with only the navigation lights and few instruments on.
+It was when we noticed some green glowing bubbles just bellow the surface close to the boat.
+But they would pass us by really fast and we couldn’t really tell what they were.
+We decided to turn off the navigation lights to see better in the dark for a while, but then there was nothing.
+When we turned the lights back on, the bright green bubbles would show up.
+It was like our navigation lights were powering them.

-We turned off all the lights and sailed in complete darkness for a while.
-Then we brought our strongest torch, aimed its beam at sea and then turned if off to see watch would happen.
+So we turned off all the lights and picked up our strongest flashlight, turned it on, aimed at sea and then turned if off to see what would happen.
 And the most amazing thing happened!!!
-The sea became complete bright green glowing with hundreds of bubbles in all different sizes and depths.
-It was like if we were floating on a sea of green glowing bubbles.
-It was a perfect scene for a acid trip in a Hollywood movie, but this was real.
-The bubbles were really really bright and they were everywhere, all around us.
-Some bubbles were as big as a basket ball, like a giant jelly fish with no tentacles.
+The sea brightened up with hundreds of green glowing bubbles in all different shapes and sizes exactly where we had pointed the light.
+We were sailing on a sea of green glowing bubbles, a perfect scene for an acid trip in a Hollywood movie.
+It was crazy.
+But this was real.
+The bubbles were really really bright green and were everywhere, all around us.
+Some were as big as a basket ball, like a giant jelly fish with no tentacles.
 It was such an amazing moment, so peaceful.
 I guess none of us could believe what we were witnessing.
-I have never heard of anything like this.
+I have never heard of anything like this so I was mesmerized.

 We played with them for hours.
-You could aim the torch at a certain area, turn it off and it would be illuminated for a while until dimmed off.
-You could even write our name with the torch, turn in off and see the result in the bubbles.
-The light would last a few seconds and then disappear.
-With so much information today it is so rare to witness something you did not know existed.
-I guess it is because it is virtually impossible to record this with a normal camera.
-Well, we certainly recorded on our brains.
+You could aim the flashlight at a certain area and it would be illuminated for a while and than slowly dim off as we sailed by.
+You could even write your name with the flashlight, turn in off and see the result in the bubbles.
+The light from them would last a few seconds and then disappear.
+With so much information today it’s so rare to see something you didn’t even know existed.
+I guess it’s because it’s virtually impossible to film this with a normal camera.
+We tried!
+Well, we certainly recorded it in our brains.
 This is one of those nights I will never forget.
 Ever.

 As per the sailing, the first few days were perfect.
-The wind was weak and coming from 80 to 100 degrees.
-This is the only condition that I like to use the gennaker with the full main (the max windage area we can have).
+The wind was weak and coming from 80 to 100 degrees angle.
+This is the only condition that I like to use the gennaker with a full main sail (the max windage area we can have).
 And this is certainly the condition that the boat’s speed gets closest to the true wind speed.
 There was probably 8 knots of wind and we were moving at 6 knots effortlessly.